How to Become a Regulatory Affairs Specialist

 Johns Hopkins University – Master of science in regulatory science

-A bachelor’s degree in life sciences or engineering and a GPA of 3.0 or more are required to be eligible, as well as one semester of biochemistry and cell biology.
+A bachelor’s degree in life sciences or engineering and a GPA of 3.0 or more is required to be eligible, as well as one semester of biochemistry and cell biology.

-Comprising 40 credits, the program includes courses such as introduction to regulatory affairs; food and drug law; biological processes in regulatory affairs; translational biotechnology; and clinical development of drugs and biologics.
+The 40-credit program includes courses such as introduction to regulatory affairs, food and drug law, translational biotechnology, international regulatory affairs, and clinical development of drugs and biologics.

 • Location: Baltimore, MD